Fees and Session Length

 In-person sessions are available in Bushwick, just a 5-minute walk from the Myrtle-Wycoff subway station.
 Book a session.

-Sessions can also be done by phone, Facetime or WhatsApp.
+Sessions can also be done by ZOOM.

 Remote sessions are just as effective and powerful as in-person sessions and clients from across North America and Europe benefit from this work with us as much as clients in person.
 Once the hypnosis begins, your eyes are closed and the only relationship between you and the hypnotherapist is through the voice, so hypnotherapy is perfectly suited to be done remotely.
 A headset that can be worn comfortably while reclining is recommended; otherwise, a speaker phone works.
 Book a session.